visgl/deck.gl/docs/upgrade-guide.md

   + `MeshLayer` is renamed to `SimpleMeshLayer` and moved to `@deck.gl/mesh-layers`.
   + `TileLayer` and `TripsLayer` are moved to `@deck.gl/geo-layers`.

+#### Deck Class

+**Breaking Changes**

+- `onLayerHover` and `onLayerClick` props are replaced with `onHover` and `onClick`.
+The first argument passed to the callback will always be an [picking info](/docs/developer-guide/interactivity.md#the-picking-info-object) object, and the second argument is the pointer event.
+This change makes these two events consistent with other event callbacks.

 #### Layers

 **Deprecations**